When shopping for disability insurance, doctors need to look for a strong own-occupation definition of disability.

 Does the policy pay benefits for mental disorders?
-Guardian has no mental/nervous limitations for most medical specialties in states other than California and Florida.
+Guardian does not have any mental/nervous limitations for most medical specialties in states other than California and Florida.
 Certain specialties do have a 24-month limitation on benefits for mental disability claims, including anesthesiologists, anesthetists (MD, DO & CRNA), emergency room physicians, and pain management physicians.

 Cost-of-living adjustment (COLA) rider